 Would you like to be a concert pianist for just 5 minutes?
 Then this is your chance.
 On Saturday, 21 and Sunday 22 December, you can play 5 minutes on a beautiful Steinway concert grand piano on the main concert stages of the Conservatory of Amsterdam.
 Join in for fun and to gain stage experience in the 5-minutes-festival or sign up for the competition.
 In the concours you will be judged by a jury of professional musicians (Yoram Ish-Hurwitz, Daria van den Bercken, Tilmar Junius, Julien Libeer and David Kuyken) and perhaps be selected to take part in the finals on 22 of December.
 The finalists will play a repertoire of 10 to 15 minutes, this includes the 5 minutes of the preliminary round.
 Master pianist, Thomas Beijer, will also play a recital during the finale.
 The prize for the winners of PianoFest Competition 2019 is a masterclass with a famous pianist and two free entry tickets for three piano concerts of the Series Meesterpianisten (first price), two free entry tickets for two piano concerts of the Series Meesterpianisten (second price) and two free entry tickets for one piano concert of the Series Meesterpianisten (third price).
 This year, PianoFest also introduces a new price for the best composition.
 The winner of this price will also receive two free entry tickets for three piano concerts of the Series Meesterpianisten in het Concertgebouw.

 The festival is for every music lover, even if you do not play piano.
 Of course, you can come and listen to the 5-minute performances, but the program also offers free interactive workshops.
 Professional pianist will help you to discover your hidden talents and will show you what you can do on a piano.
 Even if you do not have experience playing, you can join professionals who will help you to make music.
 You can play for example your favourite piece of music on a historical instrument, you can learn how to improvise or play a quatre-mains with a professional.
 If you are more advanced you can even play together with a small-scale orchestra.
 Please note: Registration is required for some workshops.
-Registration can be done while buying tickets through the website/Eventbrite.
+Registration can be done here.

 The festival does not have music categories.
 You can participate with any kind of music: classical, Jazz, modern/contemporary music or even your own composition.
 The festival is also open to crossovers between different styles.